-Improvement in ESG credentials is, in our view, more important than a point-in-time assessment of a company's ESG profile.
+In general, we believe that improvement in ESG credentials is more important than a point-in-time assessment of a company's ESG profile.
 Through our own proprietary research, we examined the relationship between ESG scores and investment performance and found that companies with improved ESG scores tend to outperform stocks with lower improvement in their ESG scores.